perfkote/kotecheck/replit.md

 ### Frontend Architecture

 The frontend is built with **React** and **TypeScript**, using **Vite** for tooling. **Wouter** handles client-side routing, and **TanStack Query** manages server state with aggressive caching.
 UI components are based on **shadcn/ui** and **Radix UI primitives**, styled with **Tailwind CSS**.
 Forms are managed with **React Hook Form** and validated using **Zod schemas** shared with the backend.
+The application features comprehensive mobile optimization, providing responsive layouts for all pages and components, transitioning to card-based views on smaller screens.

 ### Backend Architecture

 The backend is built with **Express.js** and **TypeScript**, providing a **RESTful API** design.
 It includes custom middleware for logging and JSON parsing.
 API endpoints are resource-based and utilize **Zod schema validation** for request bodies.
 A `DatabaseStorage` implementation handles all CRUD operations, separating data access logic from routes.
 Authentication and role-based access control are implemented using **username/password authentication** with bcrypt hashing and a two-role permission system:
-- **Admin**: Full access to all features including user management, customers, jobs, services (full CRUD), estimates, and notes
+- **Admin**: Full access to all features including user management, customers, jobs, services (full CRUD), estimates, and notes.
-- **Manager**: Access to estimates (full CRUD) and services (read-only view only)
+- **Manager**: Access to estimates (full CRUD) and services (read-only view only).

-Route protection is enforced via middleware (`isAuthenticated`, `isAdmin`, `isManagerOrAbove`) with frontend route guards showing AccessDenied page for unauthorized access.
+Route protection is enforced via middleware (`isAuthenticated`, `isAdmin`, `isManagerOrAbove`) with frontend route guards showing an AccessDenied page for unauthorized access.
 Secure session management is handled via `connect-pg-simple`.

 ### Database Architecture

 The application uses **PostgreSQL** with **Drizzle ORM** for type-safe database operations.
-The schema, defined in `shared/schema.ts`, includes tables for `customers`, `jobs`, `services`, `estimates`, `estimate_services`, `notes`, `users`, and `sessions`.
+The schema includes tables for `customers`, `jobs`, `services`, `estimates`, `estimate_services`, `notes`, `users`, and `sessions`.
 Relationships include jobs linked to customers, many-to-many between estimates and services via `estimate_services`, and notes linked to jobs or customers. **Shared Zod schemas** generated from Drizzle ensure consistent data validation across the stack.

 ### UI/UX Decisions

 The design follows principles similar to Linear and Material Design, using consistent spacing and typography with the Inter font family.
 The application supports both light and dark modes with theme-aware colors.
 Mobile optimization is a key focus, providing responsive layouts for dashboards and job listings, transitioning to card-based views on smaller screens.
-Key features like a dual temperature gauge, monthly revenue line graph, and a customer reviews widget enhance the user experience.
+Key features include a dual temperature gauge, monthly revenue line graph, and a customer reviews widget.

 ## External Dependencies